 Richard P. Eno has served as our President and Chief Executive Officer and as a Director since joining Metabolix in March 2008.
 From 2002 until he joined Metabolix, Mr. Eno was the Vice President, and Leader of Global Oil and Gas Practice, of CRA International, a consulting firm.
 From 1990 to 2002, Mr. Eno was with Arthur D. Little, a consulting firm, in a variety of positions of increasing responsibility, including Vice President, and from 1982 to 1990 he held several positions with Chevron Corporation.
-Mr. Eno is also a Director of Telles, LLC, the Company's joint venture with Archer Daniels Midland Company.
 Mr. Eno received a B.S. in Chemical Engineering from Cornell University and an M.B.A. from the University of Houston and is a Chartered Financial Analyst.
 The Board of Directors has concluded that Mr. Eno should serve as a Director because of his deep knowledge and expertise in each of the three areas where Metabolix is applying its core technologies-plastics, chemicals and energy.
 He has developed successful strategies on a global scale for some of the world's leading chemical and energy companies, helping them commercialize technologies, open new markets and position themselves for long-term growth.

 Edward M. Giles has served as a Director of the Company since November 1993.
-He has been managing member of GME Capital LLC since 2005.
-Mr. Giles was Chairman of The Vertical Group, Inc., an investment fund administration company from 1989 through 2006, and now serves as its Chairman Emeritus.
+He has been a managing member of Telluric LLC since March 2012, and was a managing member of GME Capital LLC from 2005 to 2012.
 Mr. Giles was previously President of F. Eberstadt & Co., Inc., a securities firm.
 Mr. Giles also serves on the Board of Directors of Tepha, Inc. (see "Certain Relationships and Related Person Transactions").
 Mr. Giles served on the Board of Directors of Ventana Medical Systems, Inc. from 1992 until 2008.
 Mr. Giles received a B.Ch.E. from Princeton University, and an S.M. in Industrial Management from Massachusetts Institute of Technology (MIT).
-The Board of Directors has concluded that Mr. Giles should serve as a Director because of his many years of experience as a leading chemical industry investment analyst and an investor in companies from start-up through successful commercialization and his experience gained from serving on the Boards of many of those companies.
+On April 6, 2012, Mr.Giles notified the Board of Directors of his decision to retire from the Board after 19 years of service to the Company.
+Accordingly, he will not stand for reelection as a Director at the Annual Meeting.
+The Company expects that Mr. Giles will continue to serve as an advisor to the Company, and thanks Mr. Giles for his leadership and service on the Board.

 Peter N. Kellogg has served as a Director of the Company since March 2007.
-Since August 2007, he has been Executive Vice President and Chief Financial Officer of Merck & Co., Inc. From 2000 to 2007, Mr. Kellogg served as Chief Financial Officer of Biogen Idec Inc. and the former Biogen, Inc. Before that, Mr. Kellogg was an executive with PepsiCo for 13 years in a range of financial and general management positions.
+Since August 2007, he has been Executive Vice President and Chief Financial Officer of Merck & Co., Inc. From 2000 to 2007, Mr. Kellogg served as EVP and Chief Financial Officer of Biogen Idec Inc. and the former Biogen, Inc. Before that, Mr. Kellogg was an executive with PepsiCo for 13 years in a range of financial and general management positions.
 Prior to joining PepsiCo, Mr. Kellogg was a senior consultant with Arthur Andersen & Co. and Booz Allen & Hamilton.
 Mr. Kellogg holds an M.B.A. in Management from the University of Pennsylvania and a B.S. in Engineering from Princeton University.
 The Board of Directors has concluded that Mr. Kellogg should serve as a Director because his experience in finance, biotechnology and branded consumer products will be valuable to Metabolix as the Company moves into the next phases of its growth.
-Mr. Kellogg brings valuable insights from his current and prior positions that contribute to his role on the Board and he serves as an important resource on the Audit Committee
+Mr. Kellogg brings valuable insights from his current and prior positions that contribute to his role on the Board.
+He also serves as an important resource on the Audit Committee.